Villje/FolderSynchronizer/README.md

 Arguments:
 - originalpath  Path to the original folder, must be string
-- replicapath   Path to the replica folde, must be string
+- replicapath   Path to the replica folder, must be string
 - interval      Interval period to synchronize in seconds, must be an integer

 The logging file is located in the same folder than Foldersynchronizer.py with the name log.txt